ramanodgers/ramanodgers/README.md

 I am a CS masters student at Columbia University, focusing on ML and AI.
 I recently graduated from the University of Chicago where I studied Economics, Physics and Computer Science.
 I've worked in quantum computing, deep tech and venture capital, but I am now focused on *applying bespoke AI technology to narrow domain problems, as well as AGI capability research.*

-This is a new github account with recommits of old projects.
-It is a work in progress.
+This new github account is a work in progress to centralise projects new and old.

 ε=ε=ε=ε=ε=ε=┌(;￣◇￣)┘